DeViL303/MultiServer3-NautilusFork/README.md

 </div>

-This Tool uses HomeLuaC.exe to parse and or compile LUA.
+This Tool uses HomeLuaC.exe to parse and/or compile LUA to LUAC for Playstation Home.
 Generally not much point in compiling LUA to LUAC for home but parsing it to check for syntax errors can be useful.

 ### Note:
-If you have the "Validate Files" option enabled in TAB 1 mapper tool it will automatically use HomeLuaC.exe to check all LUA files mapped for errors.
+If you have the "Validate Files" option enabled in TAB 1 mapper tool it will automatically use HomeLuaC.exe to check all mapped LUA files for errors.

 ### Usage:
 - Drag LUA files or folders containing LUA files into the tools drag area.
 - It will scan all all sub folders recursively for LUA files and add all to the current task

 ### Options:
 - Parse Only: This will just run all LUA files through the compiler but with the argument -p enabled.
 Nothing will be compiled.
-This will log any syntax errors found to the gui text area.
+This will log any syntax errors found in the gui text area.
-- Strip Debug Info: When compiling LUA to LUAC this option adds the argument -s which will remove extra debug information that could make it eaiser to decompile later - stripping this potentially makes future modification more difficult and adds a small bit of security.
+- Strip Debug Info: When compiling LUA to LUAC this option adds the argument -s which will remove extra debug information - stripping this information potentially makes future modification more difficult and adds a small bit of security.

 <h2 align="center">
    Tool 5: Home LUAC Decompiler